 AS/A-Level English (Key Stage 5)

 Welcome to the department's Key Stage Five page.
-English is an enjoyable course to study provides the opportunity to develop a wide range of valuable skills from analysis to communication.
-One of the best
+English is an enjoyable course to study and provides the opportunity to develop a wide range of valuable skills from analysis to communication.

-As a department, we run two different A levels: English Literature and English Literature and Language.
-If you're interested in finding out more about English as a potential AS/A Level subject or are currently studying one of the courses and want help improving your work, use the links below to access the relevant information.
+As a department, we presently offer the chance to study for an English Literature A-Level.
+If you're interested in finding out more about English as a potential AS/A Level subject or are currently studying and want help improving your work, use the links below to access the relevant information.

 Frequently asked questions: